maxcl10/techno-doc/jwt.md

 Each key provided by the identity provider has a key ID (kid) which is the identifier of the public key to use in order to verify the token signature.

-In the header of the JWT token we can find the information which key we need to use in order to valided the token.
+In the header of the JWT token we can find the information which key we need to use in order to validated the token.

 ```json
 {